ebi-gdp/docs/docs/how-to/data.md

-# How to test the platform with small synthetic genomes
+# Test the platform with small synthetic genomes

 If you'd like to test the platform, we recommend using the [small HAPNEST dataset](https://pubmed.ncbi.nlm.nih.gov/37647640/).